rod-laycock/RegainMyPrivacy/README.md

 So - Here I go..
 I am going to plan, document and attempt to execute De-[Insert company name here] my life.

+As some of these systems just work collectively I want solution which works the same, or as near as damn it. e.g. I take a photo on my Android and it is backed up to my Photo storage / Drive, which is then searchable.
+I put a postcode into maps and I get directions to it from my current location.
+I ask my home assistant to remind me, add to a list, etc and it appears in the relevant application.

 # Google
 Let's start with the worst of the worst.
-Google, they track your every search, read your emails, scan your calendar and a million other things in order to build a profile
+Google, they track your every search, read your emails, scan your calendar and a million other things in order to build a profile.

+So what do I need to remove Google from my, and if you are reading this, your life?

+## Android
+## Authenticator
+## Browser / Chrome
+## Calendar
+## Documents / GSuite
+## Drive
+## Email
+## Forms
+## Hangouts
+## Keep
+## Search Engine
+## Photos
+## Play Store
+## Voice
+## YouTube

 # Microsoft